 Cities, Towns & Villages

-Cayuga County's smaller towns and villages offer a great place to base your Finger Lakes getaway.
-These locales are truly the essence of what the Finger Lakes are all about – rural charm with a sophisticated flair.
-Our great restaurants, unique shops and fine service won't disappoint you.
-Aurora, on the east side of the longest of the Finger Lakes, Cayuga Lake has been said to have a 'Norman Rockwell' quality and it lives up to it's reputation.
-This historic village is a 'must see' on any Finger Lakes vacation.
+Cayuga County’s towns and villages offer a great place to base your Finger Lakes getaway.
+These locales are truly the essence of what the Finger Lakes are all about—rural charm with a sophisticated flair.
+Our great restaurants, unique shops, and fine service won’t disappoint you.

 Settled in 1799, the tranquil village of Aurora is situated on the east side of Cayuga Lake.
-To the north, it is home to the renowned home accessories company, MacKenzie-Childs, LLC. and to the south is Wells College, established in 1868 by Henry Wells.
-Places like the Aurora Inn, E.B.
-Morgan House and The Fargo are wonderful places to shop, dine and spend the night.
+To the north, it is home to the renowned home accessories company, MacKenzie-Childs, LLC., and to the south is Wells College, established in 1868 by Henry Wells.
+Places such as the Aurora Inn, E.B.
+Morgan House, and The Fargo are wonderful places to shop, dine, and spend the night.

-Located on the southern shore of Lake Ontario this area has changed from a shipping port to a resort community and features some of the best fishing, swimming, boating and camping in New York State.
-Unique attractions include the Sterling Renaissance Festival, Fair Haven Beach State Park, Sterling Lake Shore Park & Nature Center and the Little Red School House Museum.
-Read more.
+Located on the southern shore of Lake Ontario, this area has changed from a shipping port to a resort community.
+It features some of the best fishing, swimming, boating, and camping in New York State.
+Unique attractions include the Sterling Renaissance Festival, Fair Haven Beach State Park, Sterling Lake Shore Park & Nature Center, and the Little Red School House Museum.

-Just south of Aurora, King Ferry and Genoa form the agricultural heart of Cayuga County; their attractions include Rural Life Museum and award-winning King Ferry Winery.
+Just south of Aurora, King Ferry and Genoa form the agricultural heart of Cayuga County.
+Their attractions include the Rural Life Museum and the award-winning King Ferry Winery.

-Locke, which was formed in 1802, is another peaceful agrarian community with beautiful farmland, historical cemeteries and Grisamore Farms, a busy family-run fruit and vegetable u-pick, with a picnic area, petting zoo and tours.
+Locke, which was formed in 1802, is another peaceful rural community with beautiful farmland, historic cemeteries, and Grisamore Farms, a busy family-run fruit and vegetable u-pick with a picnic area, petting zoo, and tours.

-Millard Fillmore, 13th President of the United States, was born five miles east of the village of Moravia.
-A replica of his log cabin birthplace is in Fillmore Glen State Park, with a deep limestone and shale glen with five waterfalls, a stone-walled swimming pool, campground, pavilion, and picnic areas.
-Nearby New Hope Mills has a water-powered grist mill and is famous for its pancake flour available in its country store.
+Millard Fillmore, 13th President of the United States, was born five miles east of the Village of Moravia.
+A replica of his log cabin birthplace is in Fillmore Glen State Park, with a deep limestone and shale glen with five waterfalls, a stone-walled swimming pool, a campground, a pavilion, and picnic areas.
+Nearby, New Hope Mills has a water-powered grist mill and is famous for its pancake flour available in its country store.

-The Village was incorporated in 1837, and is situated on the Owasco Lake Outlet and former Erie Canal, near the center of the Town of Mentz.
-The completion of the Erie Canal, in 1825, gave a new impetus to the businesses of the village, rapidly increased its population, and soon made it one of the principal grain markets in western New York.
-For more information on the Port Byron & Mentz area click on one of the links listed below.
+Incorporated in 1837, Port Byron is situated on the Owasco Lake Outlet and former Erie Canal near the town of Mentz.
+The completion of the Erie Canal in 1825, gave a new impetus to the village’s businesses, rapidly increased its population, and soon made it one of the principal grain markets in western New York.

 Sherwood Historic District

 This national historic district is in Sherwood in Cayuga County, New York.
 The district consists of 28 properties, some are related to the Underground Railroad, and most were built between 1820 and 1910.
-The properties tell the stories of dedication to abolition, women's rights, and education.
+The properties tell stories of dedication to abolition, women’s rights, and education.
 Visit the Howland Stone Store Museum, the former family business of Quaker abolitionist Emily Howland.
 On view are historical items and memorabilia from her accomplishments and worldwide travels.

-Located to the east of Locke on Scenic Route 90, Summerhill boasts the birthplace of Millard Fillmore, 13th President of the United States.
+Located east of Locke on Scenic Route 90, Summerhill boasts the birthplace of Millard Fillmore, the 13th President of the United States.
 Fillmore was born in a log cabin in 1800 on Fillmore Road.
-The town recently completed a project honoring Fillmore's birthplace.
-On location now stand a recreational pavilion and a park for public use.
-Summerhill was named by an Irish settler for a place near Dublin.
-Within its five-square miles, visitors enjoy the town's high elevation and natural assets Lake Como and Fall Brook.
-Read more.
+The town recently completed a project honoring Fillmore’s birthplace.
+On location now stands a recreational pavilion and a park for public use.
+Within its 5 square miles, visitors enjoy the town’s high elevation and natural assets of Lake Como and Fall Brook.

-Union Springs is located on a bay of the east shore of Cayuga Lake, with Frontenac Park offering visitor amenities and lake access.
-As might be expected, the town's name is derived from the many springs within its boundaries.
+Union Springs is located on the east shore of Cayuga Lake, with Frontenac Park offering visitor amenities and lake access.
+As might be expected, the town’s name is derived from the many springs within its boundaries.
 Two of the largest, dammed to form ponds, were the source of power for the earliest industries.
-Other springs have a strong taste of sulfur and contain various minerals of interest to the geologist.
-The extensive and valuable minerals, gypsum and limestone played an important part in the industrial development of the town, as well as its draw as a health resort.
-Read more.
+Other springs have a strong taste of sulfur and contain various minerals of interest to geologists.
+Gypsum and limestone played an essential part in the town’s industrial development, as well as its draw as a health resort.

-Weedsport, formerly known as "Weeds Basin" was incorporated in 1831 was the site for early development of the Erie Canal starting in 1818.
-There are still remnants of the Centerport Aqueduct, providing a good example of Erie Canal stone work.
-Currently, Weedsport is known for the Weedsport Speedway and the DIRT Hall of Fame and Classic Car Museum.
-Read more.
+Weedsport, formerly known as “Weeds Basin,” was incorporated in 1831 as the site for the early development of the Erie Canal.
+There are still remnants of the Centerport Aqueduct, providing an excellent example of Erie Canal stonework.
+Weedsport is known for the Weedsport Speedway, the DIRT Hall of Fame, and the Classic Car Museum.